watatomo/enstars-wiki/p/ss.md

 Make sure the file name starts with `ss_` and ends with `.unity3d`.
 Now you have a SS sprite that doesn't have a shadow!

-## Making a Mini Chara image
+## Making a Mini Chara Image

-This is my personal way to do it, as I rather have more control over which frame I can choose.
+This is my own personal way of doing it, as I rather have more control over which frame I can choose.

 1. Upload the (edited) unity3d file to the SS Animator
 2. Set "record" to `True` by checking the box